m-delfino/influenzanet-setup-guide/maintenance/3-resource-scaling.md

 There may be some cases where one workloads consumes more resources than it needs to function.
 It may be advisable to set resource limits of each workload.
 This can be done by:

-- Navigating to workloads and selecting the deployment to be limited (for ex: Mongo)
+- Navigating to workloads and selecting the deployment to be limited (for eg: Mongo)

 - Edit the yaml file and add the following section within the container tag: